stat456/stat456.github.io/index.md

 ##### Class Overview

-- Tuesday March 7:
+- Tuesday March 7: Review Day

-- Thursday March 9:
+- Thursday March 9: In Class Exam.
+You are allowed one cheat sheet, handwritten, front and back.

+- Saturday March 11: Take Home Midterm Exam due at 8 AM.

 ---